EgeOnderX/MiniPyEngine/README.md

 # MiniPyEngine 1.0.1-S language pach

+Font Update Notice:
+In this version, Microsoft fonts (Arial and SimHei) have been removed to avoid copyright issues.
+We apologize for any inconvenience and appreciate your understanding.
 ---

 ## Features
+- 4 language support in GUI.
 - Uses `.obj` and `.mtl` files for models and textures.
 (Does **not** support `.glb` format.)
 - Supports a wide range of resolutions:
   - HD (`1280×720`)